Ganteprakash06/MyFirstGit/README.md

 # MyFirstGit
 This Is My First Git Repository.
-This is created by Prakash Gante
+This is created by Prakash Gante.